Our standards for Prison Mental Health Services are a

 an extensive process of consultation with various

-edition was created to reflect
+The second and third edition were created to reflect

 the feedback we'd received from those who took part

 within the field of prison mental health.
+The standards include

-2016 NICE guidance on the physical health of people in
+2016 NICE guidance on the physical health of people in prison.

 All criteria are rated as Type 1, 2 or 3